A geometric realization of Catalan functions: Introduction

-A previous version of this paper contained claims on the full account of a conjecture of Blasiak-Morse-Pun.
-We defer this portion to a subsequent paper in order to concentrate into an account of the core part of our discovery.
+A previous version of this paper claimed full proofs of two conjectures of Blasiak--Morse--Pun.
+We now retract the general case of~\cite[Conjecture~3.4(ii)]{BMPS}, retaining only the tame case (Theorem~\ref{thm:incl}), due to a gap in the original argument.
+In contrast,~\cite[Conjecture~3.4(iii)]{BMPS} is now formulated explicitly as Corollary~\ref{cor:BMP}.

-So far, we have introduced algebraic varieties that are natural geometric counterparts of the Catalan functions.
-An obvious question is how to place them in the context of topological field theories and geometric realizations of Macdonald polynomials arising from $G = \mathop{GL} ( n )$.
-We hope to answer these questions in the sequel.
+The varieties introduced here serve as natural geometric counterparts to the Catalan functions.
+A promising direction for future research is to place these constructions within the framework of topological field theories and the geometric realization of Macdonald polynomials associated with $G = \GL(n)$.
+We hope to return to these questions in future work.